bentoml/BentoML/docs/source/concepts/bento.rst

 Docker Template (Danger Zone)
 """""""""""""""""""""""""""""

-The :code:`docker_template` field gives user the full control over how the :code:`Dockerfile` was generated in a Bento.
+The :code:`dockerfile_template` field gives user the full control over how the :code:`Dockerfile` was generated in a Bento.
 Users can use this field to customize Bento's Dockerfile instruction set to suits their needs.